linode/docs/docs/websites/hosting-a-website.md

  {: .note }
 >
-> Ubuntu 12.04 LTS is the [Linux distribution](/docs/getting-started#sph_deploying-a-linux-distribution) we're using as the starting point for the packages and configurations mentioned in this guide.
+> Debian 7 and Ubuntu 14.04 LTS are the [Linux distributions](/docs/getting-started#sph_deploying-a-linux-distribution) we're using as the starting point for the packages and configurations mentioned in this guide.
 >
 > This guide is designed for small and medium-size websites running on WordPress, Drupal, or another PHP content management system.
 If your website doesn't belong in that category, you'll need to assess your requirements and install custom packages tailored for your particular requirements.